Hyperoodon Movements in the Northeast Atlantic

 Individual behaviour and habitat use

-We study movements, behaviour and habitat use of individuals using satellite tags, boat and drone-based visual observation, and biopsy sampling.
+We study movement, diving and habitat use of individuals using satellite tags, boat and drone-based visual observation, and biopsy sampling.

 Satellite tagging, boat and drone-based observation, biopsy sampling.